-Step 3 Select a patrol in the drop-down list and click the Call Patrol button to call it.
+Step 3 Select a patrol in the drop-down list and click Call Patrol to call it.

-Step 4 You can click the Stop Patrol button to stop calling it.
+Step 4 You can click Stop Patrol to stop calling it.

 4.2.5 Customizing Patterns

 Patterns can be set by recording the movement of the PTZ.
 You can call the pattern to make the PTZ movement according to the predefined path.